End Monkey Electrocutions

 Report wildlife crossing the road

-Wild Sun Rescue Center is installing wildlife bridges in Santa Teresa to help wildlife cross roads without having to use dangerous power lines.
+Wild Sun Rescue Center is installing wildlife bridges in Montezuma and Santa Teresa to help wildlife cross roads without having to use dangerous power lines.
 Did you see an animal crossing the road?
 Please message us at our Wild Bridges facebook page to share what you saw.
 Please include:

 2) Location: city, nearest business and/or power pole number